Paul-Andre/bunnyResumer.js/README.md

 </script>
 ```

-If you also want to disable autoplay (because videos auto-playing from the middle can be confusing), add this to the footer of your website instead:
+If you want videos to remember their position and also automatically disable autoplay on all videos (because videos auto-playing from the middle can be confusing), use this version instead:

 ```html
 <script>